+Table 3.
+Critical pressures and drop sizes of SBO-in-water emulsions, stabilized with 1 mM C16H33NMe3Br with added NaF, NaCl and NaBr.

 The systems parameters and the measured values of the critical pressures and are tabulated in Table 3 and plotted in Fig. 14 as (solid line) and (dashed line) vs. –u0/kBT.
 These critical pressures are proportional to and the higher their values are, the more stable the emulsions.